DevExpress/XAF-Blazor-Kubernetes-example/README.md

 mssql-depl-c47fdc8c7-5x5m7   1/1     Running   1 (2s ago)   5s
 ```

-For example, our application pod's name is `app-depl-f487bdcfd-mxnrz`.
-Then, run another one application instance in the db updating mode:
+In the example above, the application pod's name is `app-depl-f487bdcfd-mxnrz`.
+Use this name to run another application instance in database update mode:

 ```
 kubectl exec -it %pod_name% -- dotnet XAFContainerExample.Blazor.Server.dll --updateDatabase --forceUpdate --silent